 In the Garden with Aesop

-Arguably the most mentioned brand in beauty, Aesop became a household name not long after the first store opened in an underground nook in the Melbourne bayside suburb, St Kilda.
+Arguably the most mentioned brand in beauty, Aesop became a household name not long after the first store opened in 1987, in an underground nook in the Melbourne bayside suburb of St Kilda.
 Not only has its clean packaging design become a blueprint for the modern beauty product, its plant-based, scientifically charged formulas are the ultimate signifier of impeccable taste.
-Harking back to the brand’s Australian roots, Chief Customer Officer Suzanne Santos talks the power of plants, the significance of science and what she adores about being in the wild…
+Harking back to the brand’s Australian heritage, Chief Customer Officer Suzanne Santos talks the power of plants, the significance of science and what she adores about being in the wild…

 Our philosophy regarding skin care is straightforward, based on research and experience spanning 33 years, both of which tell us clearly that all skin types require daily cleansing, toning, moisturising and protection – with the proviso that it is essential to choose the formulations best suited to your individual needs.